-If In an authority record that contains a non-Latin script variant access points which have not yet been evaluated, retain use the 667 field with the a note stating: "Non-Latin script reference not evaluated."
+If In an authority record that contains a non-Latin script variant access points which have not yet been evaluated, retain use the 667 field with the anote stating: "Non-Latin script reference not evaluated."
 If there are multiple non-Latin script variant access points, use the note stating: or "Non-Latin script references not evaluated."

-If some but not all non-Latin script variant access points have been evaluated, update the 667 note to indicate which variant access points have been evaluated and which have not, if possible.
+If some but not all non-Latin script variant access points have been evaluated, optionally update the 667 note and/or add additional 667 notes as needed to indicate to future catalogers which variant access points have been evaluated and which have not.
+The form of these notes is not prescribed.